FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_DAW_Automation_Local_Audio_Path.md

 !> **Sample Rate and buffer size must match in both SPAT and the Plug-in Host**

-You can configure these settings in the SPAT Revolution Preferences, and matching settings also need to be configured in the host DAW Preferences.
+You can configure these settings in the _SPAT Revolution_ Preferences, and matching settings also need to be configured in the host DAW Preferences.

-> If the sample rate and the buffer size don't match in SPAT Revolution, double-clicking over the "Sync section" at left bottom will automatically adjust them.
+> If the sample rate and the buffer size don't match in  _SPAT Revolution_, double-clicking over the "Sync section" at left bottom will automatically adjust them.

 ![]( https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/ReaperPluginsAdvancedPanel.png)